Joyous Jewish living and learning at Schechter Manhattan

 Kids like to shake the lulav.
 Over my years at Schechter Manhattan I have found this to be invariably true.
 Give students a lulav and etrog and smiles emerge, faces light up.
 Shaking a lulav is fun.
 It makes us happy.
 This is year is no different, and as students began learning the liturgy and choreography for sukkot this week I was reminded of the words from a traditional sukkot song…

 You will rejoice on the holiday and you will only be happy

 The words come from the verses in Deuteronomy (16:14-15) in which Sukkot is described and its observance commanded.
 Rashi, Rabbi Shlomo Yitzchaki from 11th century France, notes that the words והיית אך שמח are not in the form of a command, like most of the rest of the chapter about the holidays.
 Rather, this is a promise.
 When the Israelites participate in the obligations of this holiday, God promises they will be happy.

-As we approach this Sukkot, living through a pandemic that has caused so much suffering, the promise of happiness as a result of observing Sukkot calls us to experience that joy.
-In a time of so much pain, celebrating Sukkot reminds us that participation in Jewish living and learning can and should be a source of deep and ongoing satisfaction.
+As we approach Sukkot, I have been thinking about the place of emotions in Jewish living and learning.
+I believe that the promise of happiness as a result of observing Sukkot represents a larger promise- the promise of a meaningful life lived in the Jewish tradition.
+I believe that participation in Jewish living and learning can and should be a source of deep and ongoing satisfaction.